aspittel/ga-react-tutorial/README.md

 * Imagine you worked at Facebook when they wanted to shift from using likes to reactions.
 * Using traditional JavaScript, HTML, and CSS would it be easy and to implement these reactions in multiple places?
 Would there be repeated code between the different reaction components?
 * React makes it easy to utilize UI components in multiple locations because instead of separating your HTML and JavaScript code, it uses JavaScript in order to write your HTML code.
+ADD TIMER HERE

 #### Exercise: IMDBExplorer
 * With the other people at your table, look at the code on the [IMDBExplorer Github Repository](https://github.com/aspittel/IMDBExplorer).
 The app pulls movies that fit a search term and then the user can look at more detail or favorite the movies.
 * The app is hosted here: https://imdb-api-app.herokuapp.com/, unfortunately the API has been made private so it doesn't really work.
 * Check out the code in `views/index.html` and `public/imdb_api_app.js`.
 This branch was written using vanilla JavaScript and HTML.
 Also look at the code on the `react` branch by using the dropdown on the Github Repository.
+EXPLAIN VANILLA JS HERE.
 * With your neighbor, discuss what differences you see between the React code and the vanilla JavaScript code.
 Write down your findings on the table next to you.
+ADD TIMER HERE

 #### Alternate Exercise: TODO MVC
 * With the other people at your table, look at the code on the [TodoMVC](http://todomvc.com/) website.
 This site shows the same to do list application written in a bunch of different front end frameworks.